Billanas/Portfolio/README.md

 **Overview**

 This project is a comprehensive analysis of liquor sales in the state of Iowa, USA, spanning from 2012 to 2020.
 The objective is to identify **the most popular liquor items by zipcode** and **calculate the percentage of sales per store** within the years 2016-2019.
 The entire workflow, from data extraction to visualization, is performed using SQL, Python, Matplotlib, and Tableau.
+For more information click [(here)](https://github.com/Billanas/Exploring_Iowa_Liquor_Sales_Data_with_Matplotlib_and_Tableau)

  <br/>
  <br/>